bhargav-talpada/My-Netflix/README.md

-# Netflix-GPT 🎦🎬
+# My-Netflix 🎦🎬

-- This NetflixGPT project is a final project of Namaste React Series and this project made using react.
+- This My-Netflix project is a final project of Namaste React Series and this project made using react.

 # Features ⭐
 - Login/SignUp page